Marohn-Group/mrfmsim-marohn/docs/simulation.rst

 the true minimum resonance offset (and polarization) due to the finite grid size.
-While this new procedure will still not capture the shape of the polarization at the edge of the sensitive slice, it should produce a polarization which is properly saturated inside the sensitive slice.
+While this new procedure will still not capture the shape of the polarization at the edge of the sensitive slice, it should produce a polarization, which is properly saturated inside the sensitive slice.

 This is used for calculating :math:`\delta F` of the experiment calculate the corresponding gradient based on the grid array